sherazfn/RPi-Garmin-HR-Indicator/README.md

 I'm also trying to use GitHub projects too.
 Let's see how that goes

-# 2023 11 07 Tring out git changes locally and sending to github
+# 2023 11 07 Trying out git changes locally and sending to github